juliana20/laravel-keycloak-web-guard/README.md

 If you activate it, *remember to flush the cache* when change the realm or url.

-Just add the options you would like as an array to the" to "Just add the options you would like to guzzle_options array on keycloak-web.php config file.
+Just add the options you would like as an array to the" to "Just add the options you would like to guzzle_options array on sso-web.php config file.
 For example:

 ## Laravel Auth

-You should add SsoWebGuardServiceProvider to your `config/app.php`.
+You should add SsoGuardServiceProvider to your `config/app.php`.

 ```
-Julidev\LaravelSsoKeycloak\SsoWebGuardServiceProvider::class
+Julidev\LaravelSsoKeycloak\SsoGuardServiceProvider::class

 ```

-Just add **keycloak-web** to "guard" and "user_model" option on configurations you want.
+Just add **sso** to "guard" and "user_model" option on configurations you want.

 As my default is web, I add to it: